Want To Harness The Magical Side Of Change?*

 Our stories always include some interpretation of the moment: horribly wrong, wonderfully right, sadly missing, or gratefully present.
 Seeing this with your own eyes is quite an eye-opener.

-I encourage all of us to keep exploring, inquiring, delving into the moments as they arise and pass away to discover for ourselves – again and again – how every moment is perfect … when perceived from the mystical point of view.
+I encourage you to keep exploring, inquiring, delving into the moments as they arise and pass away to discover for yourself – again and again – how every moment is perfect … when perceived from the mystical point of view.

 This could be impermanence’s greatest gift – the opportunity to see the creative perfection of life – as it is – again and again.
 Take a good look and test it out for yourself.